 - (1) For the purpose of the requirements in 302.
-6 of the Rules, closing devices for air intakes and openings are to have suitable gas-tightness where steel made fire protection flaps without gaskets/seals are not accepted. - (2) For the purpose of the requirements in 302.
-6 of the Rules, the closing devices in ships intended to carry toxic products which require T in column f of the Table in Ch 5, Sec 19 of the Rules, the following requirements (A) through (D) are to be complied with: - (A) The requirements in the preceding (1) are to be complied with. - (B) The closing devices need not be operable from within the single spaces and may be located in centralized positions. (refer to Table 7.5.1-1)(2018)
+6 of the Rules, closing devices for air intakes and openings are to have suitable gas-tightness where steel made fire protection flaps without gas-kets/seals are not accepted. - (2) For the purpose of the requirements in 302.
+6 of the Rules, the closing devices in ships intended to carry toxic products which require T in column f of the Table in Ch 5, Sec 19 of the Rules, the following requirements (A) through (D) are to be complied with: (A) The purpose interpret in the purpose of the purpo - (A) The requirements in the preceding (1) are to be complied with. - (B) The closing devices need not be operable from within the single spaces and may be located in centralized positions. (refer to Table 7.5.1-1)(2018)